PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

 10. Saving a sign to a corpus
 `````````````````
 Note that each sign should be saved before a next sign can be transcribed.
 To save a sign, either click on "Save word to
-corpus" button or go to Menu and select "Save current word".
-You will get a message "Corpus successfully updated!" if "Show
+corpus" button or go to "File" in the menu bar and select "Save current word".
+You will get a message
-save alert" is selected in your setting (see :ref:`options`).
+"Corpus successfully updated!" if "Show save alert" is selected in your setting (see :ref:`options`).

 If you do not have a corpus loaded beforehand, you will get a warning message: "You must have a corpus loaded before you can